Skip to Content

 Project Background

 Wright Hill Ranch was once the largest private coastal land holding between Jenner and Bodega Bay.
 The property includes Furlong Gulch and Rough Creek, two steep forested gulches that ascend from 440 feet in the Rough Creek drainage to 1,190 feet at the top of Wright Hill near the property’s center.
-In addition to providing wildlife habitat and recreation opportunities for people, its sweeping views contribute significantly to Sonoma County’s scenic coastal beauty.
+In addition to providing wildlife habitat and recreation opportunities, the sweeping views contribute significantly to Sonoma County’s scenic coastal beauty.

 Resources Management Plan